 The CAS Dean’s Opportunity Fund for Study Away (Summer) provides need-based assistance to CAS students who have been admitted to one of the College of Arts and Science Summer Abroad Programs, once they have confirmed their place in the program.
 The scholarship award may enable students with financial need to participate in a CAS summer study abroad program.

 NYU students who demonstrate financial need may be eligible for a NYU Summer Scholarship.
 There is currently no application for Summer Financial Aid as of Feb 28, 2020.
-For NYU scholarship, students must enroll for at least 6 credits during the summer sessions, and both the NYU Summer Aid Application and the FAFSA application must be received by May 1.
+For NYU scholarship, students must enroll in at least 6 credits during the summer sessions by March 25th for priority consideration.
 New York State residents may also be eligible for TAP (Tuition Assistance Program) or New York State Aid for Part-Time Study (APTS) grants.

 The Benjamin A. Gilman International Scholarship program offers study abroad scholarships to U.S. undergraduate students who are currently receiving a Pell Grant as part of their tuition package.
 This federally-sponsored scholarship provides up to $5,000 for a semester, summer or academic year program and is available only to U.S. citizens and nationals.